josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 ## C. Analysis

-* We use Python to visualize the relationship, try to use the execution method below and you will get the following figures in the 'images' folder.
+* We use Python to visualize the data overview and relationship between prices and other attributes, you can use the execution method below to get the following figures in the 'images' folder.

 ```python